petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

         private void FlipToggle()
         {
-            //flip the toggle
+            // flip the toggle
             _isToggledOn = !_isToggledOn;

-            //change the text of the button
-            _myButton.Text = string.Format("{0} ({1})", _myCounterType.ToString().ToUpperInvariant(),
+            // change the text of the button _myButton.Text = string.Format("{0} ({1})", _myCounterType.ToString().ToUpperInvariant(),
                 _isToggledOn ?
 "ON" : "OFF");
         }